FredericoBresani/ray-tracer/README.md

 # (l1, l2, l3): the coordinates of the light location
 # (R, G, B): the light intensity
 # s: boolean to tell if the light could produce shadows

+l l1 l2 l3 R G B s nt nv -0 -0 os ms ns -0 -0 -0 -0
+# l: identify a light
+# (l1, l2, l3): the coordinates of the light location
+# (R, G, B): the light intensity
+# s: boolean to tell if the light could produce shadows
+# os: boolean to tell if the object can cast shadows
+# ms: boolean to tell if the object can get shadowed
+# ns: the number of samples the light will generate
 ```

 -----